-The developing programme of PSHE covers a wide variety of topics, from practical help on how to settle into school to issues of deep principle such as attitudes to human rights.
-Sex and relationships education, drugs education, health education and education against bullying are integral parts of the programme.
+The developing programme of PSHE covers a wide variety of topics from such practical help as to how to settle into school to issues of deep principle such as attitudes to human rights.
+Relationships and Sex Education, Drugs Education, Health Education and education against bullying are integral parts of the programme.

-In the first three years, PSHE is delivered in Form Meetings and as part of the Friday afternoon activities programme.
-Thereafter, there are timetabled PSHE lessons for boys in Year 10 and 11.
-Specific age-appropriate issues are addressed in the Upper School, such as mental health, sexual health, and creating a positive digital footprint.
+In the first three years, PSHE is delivered in Form Meetings and as part of the Friday Afternoon Programme.
+Thereafter, there are timetabled PSHE lessons for the Fourth and Fifth Years.

 As a general principle, the more sensitive issues of PSHE are covered in the timetable lessons by staff who are trained and confident in dealing with such matters.
 The topics covered by Form Tutors are normally more practical, for example, time-management and study skills.
 There is an annual PSHE training morning for all staff who take part in PSHE or who wish to do so.